jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 # Introduction
 This blog is a continuation of the previous [Abstract](https://jhumelsine.github.io/2024/10/30/abstraction.html) blog where I follow up with _Cohesive Abstractions_.

-Abstractions may reference other Abstractions, depend upon other Abstractions or have knowledge of them.
+Abstractions may reference other Abstractions, depend upon other Abstractions or have knowledge of other Abstractions.
 We want to ensure that when this occurs that the concrete implementations for these Abstracts are resolved consistently.

 # Cohesion and Coupling
 Before I describe the consistent management of _Cohesive Abstractions_, I need to explain _Cohesion_ and _Coupling_.